-This is where it is especially important to make sure you can pay your credit card bills on time, ideally in full, every month.
-Don’t spend more on a credit card than you would otherwise if you were using a debit card or cash, just in order to hit the sign-up bonus.
+Finally, it’s especially important to make sure you can pay your credit card bills on time, ideally in full, every month.
+Don’t spend more on a credit card than you would if you were using a debit card or cash, just in order to hit the sign-up bonus.
 The interest you pay on the balance you carry might well cancel the value of the bonus.

-Choosing a credit card is a highly personal decision; your lifestyle and goals should play a major part in the decision.
-You should weigh accurately all factors before you apply, especially if it’s your first time getting a credit card.
+Choosing a credit card is a highly personal decision; your lifestyle and personal financial goals should play a major part in it.
+Before you apply for a new credit card, compare different offers and understand the interest rate, fees, benefits, and other card details, especially if it’s your first time getting a credit card.